 A cervical teratoma is an exceedingly rare tumor of the neck made up of a variety of tissues (nerves, cartilage, skin and thyroid, among others) that come from more than one embryonic layer.
 Although the tumors are typically benign, if a fetus with a cervical teratoma is delivered by standard delivery, it is at high risk of asphyxiation due to tracheal compression by the tumor.
 An EXIT procedure is required, which involves partial delivery of the baby and preservation of uteroplacental blood flow, allowing time for the airway to be secured prior to clamping the umbilical cord.

-The Sherrers were referred to the Fetal Care Center of Cincinnati for Smith and Drayton’s care.
+The Sherrers were referred to the Cincinnati Children's Fetal Care Center for Smith and Drayton’s care.
 At the urging of the Fetal Care Center team, the Sherrers moved to a hospital-appointed short-stay apartment in suburban Cincinnati at approximately 26 weeks’ gestation because of the high likelihood of preterm labor.

 For the next month, nearly every day was filled with doctor’s appointments, sonograms and echocardiograms under the guidance of Jeffrey Livingston, MD, then associate director of the Fetal Care Center and maternal-fetal medicine specialist.
 As expected, Smith developed significant polyhydramnios due to esophageal compression of the cervical teratoma and twice underwent amnioreduction as a result.
 The teratoma was successfully aspirated, significantly decreasing the size of the cystic component of the mass.
 Unfortunately, this rapidly reaccumulated as the mass continued to grow.